How Long Is Too Long Without Sex?

 Even couples who’ve felt close can be unsettled when sex starts to fade.
 What once came easily now feels uncertain.
 You may feel awkward, unsure how to reach each other, and wonder if this is just a temporary blip or something deeper.

 No matter where you are, the feeling is the same: the distance hurts.
-It hurts so much precisely because you both long so deeply to be seen, heard, and touched again in a way that feels safe, alive and intimate.
+It hurts so much precisely because you both long so deeply to be seen, heard, touched and felt again in a way that is safe, alive and intimate.

 And that longing — the ache beneath the silence or the pain — is the most powerful place to begin.